 reporting," said the economists in their 2011 report, "Do we know

 what we owe?
 A comparison of borrower- and lender-reported debt."
 In the

 survey, the person interviewed might not have a full grasp of the cards being

 used by everyone in the family, the researchers said.

 Leaving aside the hunt for average Joe, there are groups

 that have their own experience with card debt that can be useful to know.
 People

-difficulties -- had nearly seven cards, on average, and unsecured debt of
+difficulties -- had nearly six cards, on average, and unsecured debt of

 the experience of its member agencies.
 For this group, unsecured debt amounted